 Read more: Designer Radiator Buying Guide

-This is where radiator covers come in handy.
-They can be bought unfinished, which means you can paint them in a range of colours to match your decor.
-Plus, there is a selection of styles available with radiator covers so you’re bound to find one to pair with your home.
+As they can be bought unfinished, you can paint them in a range of colours to match your decor.
+Plus, there is a selection of styles available so you’re bound to find the perfect fit and design for your home.

-You can think of radiator covers as additional shelving space for photos and trinkets.
-This makes them a handy piece of extra furniture for a hallway or living room.
+You can think of radiator covers as additional shelving space for photos and trinkets or even somewhere to store your house keys, post, and other handy items.
+This makes them a clever piece of extra furniture for a hallway or living room.

 However sturdy and secure a radiator may be, it is still at risk of being broken if treated in the wrong way.
-Damage can occur during DIY, or in homes with children and pets as well as any accidents that may happen which could leave you with serious problems.
+Damage can occur during DIY, or in homes with children and pets, which could leave you with serious problems.

 Piping and radiator valves are often vulnerable, so this is another reason to safeguard your radiator with a little extra protection from a radiator cover.